 You don’t want to be spending a lot of money on several different fishing reels, at least not initially.

-So the best option is to buy a mid size reel that will allow you to fish lighter tackle in freshwater or estuary’s, or heavier tackle in the ocean.
+So the best option is to buy a mid-size reel that will allow you to fish lighter tackle in freshwater or estuaries or heavier tackle in the ocean.

-To big or to small – how to get it right
+To big or too small – how to get it right

-I have seen many people fishing with way to heavy gear for the fish they are targeting.
+I have seen many people fishing with much to heavy gear for the fish they are targeting.

 If you are new to fishing then I would advise that you air on the side of caution and go slightly bigger rather than smaller.